verbose/verb/test/actual/docs-front-matter.md

 # Front Matter

-> Phaser uses [gray-matter]() for parsing front-matter.
+> Verb uses [gray-matter]() for parsing front-matter.
 So in addition to YAML, you can also use JSON, Coffee, or plan JavaScript.

 ## Examples